V0.7 Last updated 12th March 2020

 In order to assist you to exercise your individual rights, we collect your identification information and the identification information of relevant personnel at organisations we contact.
 This allows us to verify your identity, inform you whether your personal data has been the subject of a data breach, detect and prevent fraud, and also allows companies to identify you when you ask us to contact them on your behalf.
 We may therefore ask for your:

 We encrypt all sensitive personal information.
 When we share this information with an organisation’s Data Protection Officer (DPO) we ensure that only the designated recipient of this information is able to access it.
+We have no access to your Photo ID or biometric data after your identity has been verified unless you explicitly consent to a request from a DPO for this information, as part of their process to ensure you are who you say you are.

 When we communicate with organisations on your behalf, it is their responsibility to satisfy themselves that you are a customer of theirs.
 In order to do this, they may ask for additional information from you, such as a date or amount of a previous bill, a previous address, or a customer number.
 This information will be encrypted and only accessible to the organisation that has requested it, in order for them to accurately identify you.